tailscale/tailscale/api.md

 #### `authorized` (required in `POST` body)

 Specify whether the device is authorized.
+False to deauthorize an authorized device, and true to authorize a new device or to re-authorize a previously deauthorized device.

 ``` jsonc
 {